Gelsleichter/Hyperspectral_Soil_Mapping/README.md

 The data from the soils of Itatiaia National Park (INP) has been utilized in numerous studies.
 The specific research R code and metadata, used in the study cited below*, were developed and subsequently published alongside the data on the zenodo.org and under the permanent identifier https://doi.org/10.5281/zenodo.8126759.
 Where it can be downloaded.

-**Use it freely, please provide the citation in case of publications.**
+*Use it freely, please provide the citation in case of publication(s).*

 With best regards: \
 Lucia Helena Cunha dos Anjos \